-Buddhism Christianity Hinduism Islam Judaism Confucianism Followers Worldwide 360 million 2 billion 900 million 1.3 billion 14 million 6.3 million Name of Deity The Buddha did not teach a personal deity.
+• • Buddhism Christianity Hinduism Íslam Judaism Confucianism Followers Worldwide 360 million 2 billion 900 million 1.3 billion 14 million 6.3 million Name of Deity The Buddha did not teach a personal deity.
 God Three main gods: Brahma, Vishnu, Shiva God (Allah) God (Yahweh) Contucius (viewed by many as a god) Founder The Buddha Jesus Christ No one founder Muhammad Abraham Confucius Holy Book No one book- sacred texts, including the Perfection of Wisdom Sutra Bible No one book-sacred texts, including the Vedas, the Puranas Qur'an Hebrew Bible, including the Torah the Analects , the Five Classics Leadership Buddhist monks and nuns Clergy (priests/ ministers) Guru, Holy Man, Brahmin priest No clergy Rabbis No clergy Basic Beliefs Persons achieve complete peace and happiness, known as nirvana, by eliminating their attachment to worldly things.
-Nirvana is reached by following the Noble Eightfold Path: Right views; Right aspirations; Right speech; Right conduct; Right livelihood; Right endeavor; Right mindfulness; Right meditation. one God, who watches over and cares for his people. • The soul never dies, but is continually reborn. • Persons achieve happiness and enlightenment after they free themselves from their earthly desires. • Freedom from earthly desires comes from a lifetime of worship, knowledge, and virtuous acts. • Persons achieve salvation by following the Five Pillars of Islam and living a just life.
+Nirvana is reached by following the Noble Eightfold Path: Right views; Right aspirations; Right speech; Right conduct; Right livelihood; Right endeavor; Right mindfulness; Right meditation.
+There is only one God, who watches over and cares for his people.
+Jesus Christ was the son of God.
+He died to save humanity from sin.
+His death and resurrection made eternal life possible for others.
+The soul never dies, but is continually reborn.
+Persons achieve happiness and enlightenment after they free themselves from their earthly desires.
+Freedom from earthly desires comes from a lifetime of worship, knowledge, and virtuous acts.
+Persons achieve salvation by following the Five Pillars of Islam and living a just life.
 These pillars are: faith; almsgiving, or charity to the poor; fasting, which Muslims perform during Ramadan; pilgrimage (to Mecca); and prayer.
 There is only one God, who watches over and cares for his people.
 God loves and protects his people, but also holds people accountable for their sins and shortcomings.
 Persons serve God by studying the Torah and living by its teachings.
-Social order, harmony, and good government should be based on strong family relationships.
+Social order, harmony, and good government should be base on strong family relationships.
 Respect for parents and elders is important to a well-ordered society.
-Education is important both to the welfare of the individual and to society.
+Education is important both to the welfare of the individua and to society.